 Best for Baby Food

 Oxo Tot 4-Ounce Glass Baby Food Storage Blocks

 Easy to store in the fridge and freezer

 Perfectly sized for baby food, this set of four containers has measuring marks that make portioning easy.
 You can also monitor how much your baby has eaten.
-Several reviewers like how easy these containers are to store: a plastic tray is included, and you can neatly stack sets on top of each other.
-These are freezer, dishwasher, oven, and microwave safe, and the lids snap on securely for a sure seal.
-These come with teal or pink lids, and 8-ounce containers are also available, for hearty eaters.
-When your little one has outgrown these containers, they’re handy for storing small amounts of herbs, spices, freshly squeezed lemon juice, or pre-prepped garnishes for your favorite recipes.
+In tests, these containers were a breeze to store: A plastic tray is included, and you can neatly stack sets on top of each other.
+These are freezer-, dishwasher-, oven-, and microwave-safe, and the lids snap on securely for a tight seal.
+Our tester loved the fact that the entire lid comes apart easily, since baby food has a tendency to get stuck in crevices.

 Lid fits well and is easy to seal